We do not currently accept online submissions.

 The Editor reserves the right to review and reject papers on this basis.

 There is no page charge for published papers.
-All papers accepted for publication become the copyright of WWT.
-Colour figures can be included, but the authors or their organisations would be expected to cover the additional cost of the colour pages.
+All papers accepted for publication become the copyright of Wildfowl Press.
+Colour ﬁgures can be included, but the authors or their organisations may be expected to cover the additional cost of the colour pages.

 Manuscripts should be prepared in accordance with the Instructions to Authors to Wildfowl.
 The Editor reserves the right to modify manuscripts that do not conform to scientiﬁc, technical, stylistic or grammatical standards and minor alterations of this nature will normally be seen by authors only at the proof stage.

 An electronic version of the paper, in MS Word, should be submitted as an email attachment to The Editor at firstname.lastname@example.org.
-Submissions should be received no later than 15 May for publication in December of the same year.
-However, WWT reserves the right to postpone publication until the issue of the following year.
+Submissions are welcome at any time, but should be received by 15 May for peer-review and publication in November of the same year.
+However, Wildfowl Press reserves the right to postpone publication until the issue of the following year.

 Types of paper